 Feb 08, 2024: Added the Dell Alienware AW3225QF as the 'Best 120Hz Monitor' and moved the LG 32GR93U-B to Notable Mentions; renamed the Samsung Odyssey Neo G8 S32BG85 to 'Best Upper Mid-Range' monitor to reflect market position; replaced the Gigabyte M27Q P with the AOC Q27G3XMN in Notable Mentions because of the AOC's better picture quality.

 Our recommendations are based on what we think are the best monitors currently available that you can use at 120Hz, including the best 4k 120Hz monitors.
 They're adapted to be valid for most people in each price range.
-Rating is based on our review, factoring in price and feedback from our visitors.
+The rating is based on our review, factoring in price and feedback from our visitors.

 If you'd prefer to make your own decision, here's the list of all the monitors we've tested with a refresh rate of 120Hz or higher.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.